-Date - Shows the date and time when the particular log happened.
+- Date Shows the date and time when the particular log happened.
 Use the down arrow to select the day or days that will be used to display the log.
-Options are: Today, Past 7 Days, Past 14 Days, Past 30 Days, and All.

-Type - Shows the type of log.
+Options are: Today, Past 7 Days, Past 14 Days, Past 30 Days, and All. - Type Shows the type of log.
 Use the down arrow to select the type of log to display.
-Options are: All, System, Storage, Share, and Account.

-Level - Shows the log level.
+Options are: All, System, Storage, Share, and Account. - Level Shows the log level.
 Use the down arrow to select the level of log to display.
-Options are: All, DEBUG, INFO, WARN, and ERROR.

-Message - Shows information about the log.

-Export - Use this button to save the log file to local directory.
-The log file must be given ".zip" or ".tar" extension name.

-Refresh - Use this button to update the log information displayed.
+Options are: All, DEBUG, INFO, WARN, and ERROR. - Message Shows information about the log. - Download system logs Use this button to save all proNAS logs to a log file in local directory.
+The log file will be given ".tar" extension name.
+Rename the log file if needed. - Refresh Use this button to update the log information displayed.